aws-samples/aws-serverless-feedback-app/docs/backend_deepdive.md

   - #### Integration with Chime

     Follow the instruction [here](https://docs.aws.amazon.com/chime/latest/ug/webhooks.html) to create a webhook for a chime room.
-The webhook URL is stored in AWS Paramter Store, a default value (which needs to be updated) is specified in the SAM template [here](../feedback-app-backend/template.yaml).
+The webhook URL is stored in AWS Paramter Store, a default value (which needs to be updated) is specified in the SAM template [here](../feedback-app-backend/template.yaml) within the "WebhookURLSSMParameter" resource.
 Update the SAM template with the webhook URL and run the commands below to build and deploy the changes.

     - **`cd /home/ec2-user/environment/aws-serverless-feedback-app/feedback-app-backend/`**
     - **`sam build`**